What is vibe compliance?

 What it looks like in practice

-A few patterns I'd flag:
+A few patterns I would flag:

 Why it passes a first glance and fails real scrutiny

-A generated artifact is not an opinion
+A generated document is not an opinion

 Frequently asked questions